 The <display> element contains optional formatting information for the display of documents.
-Templates that can be specified here include documentHeading, DocumentContent, and other information that could be specified (in a yet to be decided format) are things such as whether or not to display the cover image, table of contents etc.
+Templates that can be specified here include documentHeading, DocumentContent.
+Other formatting options may also be specified here, such as whether to display a table of contents and/or cover image for the documents.

-Format elements are described in Section 2.5.
+Format elements are described in Section 2.4.